 Our definition and calculation of certain non-GAAP financial measures may not be comparable to similarly-titled measures of other companies.
-Adjusted EBITDA, Adjusted EBITDA attributable to PAA and Implied DCF are reconciled to Net Income/(Loss), and Free Cash Flow and Free Cash Flow after Distributions are reconciled to Net Cash Provided by Operating Activities, the most directly comparable measures as reported in accordance with GAAP, and should be viewed in addition to, and not in lieu of, our Consolidated Financial Statements and accompanying notes.
-See "-Liquidity and Capital Resources-Liquidity Measures" for additional information regarding Free Cash Flow and Free Cash Flow after Distributions.
+Adjusted EBITDA and Adjusted EBITDA attributable to PAA are reconciled to Net Income/ (Loss), the most directly comparable measures as reported in accordance with GAAP, and should be viewed in addition to, and not in lieu of, our Consolidated Financial Statements and accompanying notes.